Lauri Laine: SJK Seinäjoki

 On 28 November 2023, it was announced that fellow Veikkausliiga side SJK had signed with Laine on a two-year deal.

+FC Baník Ostrava

+On 3 January 2026, Laine signed a three-and-a-half-year contract with FC Baník Ostrava.

 International career

 Laine is a regular youth international and has represented Finland at various youth national team levels.

 In 2023, he was part of the Finland U19 squad in the 2024 UEFA European Under-19 Championship qualification tournament, in three games against Romania, Czech Republic and San Marino.